merrafelice/merrafelice.github.io/index.md

 ## About Me

-*Welcome!* I am Felice Antonio Merra an Applied Scientist II at Amazon.com working on Information Retrieval and Netural Language Processing.
+*Welcome!* I am Felice Antonio Merra an Applied Scientist II at Amazon.com working on Information Retrieval and Netural Language Processing for Amazon Search.

 I graduated as Ph.D. cum laude defending a Ph.D.
 Thesis on Adversarial Machine Learning in Recommender Systems at Department of Electrical Engineering and Information Technology, Polytechnic University of Bari [@PolibaOfficial](https://twitter.com/PolibaOfficial) supervised by Prof. Tommaso Di Noia.